 “We have been hosting with Sussex Nightstop since 2017 and have hugely enjoyed being part of the volunteer team.
 During these difficult times we have been impressed and reassured that the Nightstop team have adapted the service to keep everyone safe.
 We feel confident to return as hosts and be part of this effective community response to homelessness in our city.”
 Tim W

 Information for Nightstop Guests

 You can find more information about staying in Nightstop and how we have adapted to be Covid-safe by downloading our handbooks for Young People (age 16-25):

 More information can be found here about the hosting role and how we have adapted to keep you Covid-safe here:

 What about staff?

-Our staff team are currently working from home and we have updated the relevant policies and procedures to enable them to do so safely and all necessary security with regards your personal data remains in place during this arrangement.
+Our staff team are working mainly from the office now with some home-working and we have updated the relevant policies and procedures to enable them to do so safely.
+All necessary security with regards your personal data remains in place during this arrangement.

 Where suitable alternatives exist we are also minimising face-to-face contact.
 Where staff need to make a host home visit we will be following our ‘Host Home Visit during Covid-19 procedures’ to minimise risk.

 Led by our Board of Trustees we will continue to review our activities, keeping alert to any updates in guidance from suitable sources including Government Guidance and Public Health England and we will implement changes where necessary.
 You can read our Sussex Nightstop Covid-19 Policy here: